HPAS

 SUB UNIT–1: Applications of Space Technology

-• Applications of space technology in natural resources, development, and communications
+• Applications in natural resources, development, communications

 • Remote Sensing and Communication satellites